-SCROLL WHEEL AND QUICK MENU SETTINGS
+SCROLL WHEEL AND QUICK MENU

-Using the Scroll Wheel, you can quickly change the heterodyne frequency, trigger sensitivity, audio volume, display mode (zero crossing or full spectrum), or add a species label, all singlehandedly and without having to use the touch screen.
+Using the Scroll Wheel, you can quickly change the heterodyne frequency, trigger sensitivity, audio volume, or add a species label, all singlehandedly and without having to use the touch screen.
 The setting controlled by the Scroll Wheel is selected using the Quick Menu Button directly below the Scroll Wheel.
 Press this button and a menu will appear on the left of the display (see below).